nbatfai/SamuBrain/README.md

 # SamuBrain

 ## SamuBrain, exp.
-4, cognitive mental organs: MPU (Mental Processing Unit), Q-- lerning, acquiring higher-order knowledge
+4, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge

 Currently I am working on a manuscript titled "Samu in His Prenatal Development" where I want to establish a definition of a mathematical machine for learning.
 It is for this reason that I have made various experiments on the subject.